-Browsers, CSS layouts, and responsive containers can sometimes stretch or squash images without me noticing, leading to visual glitches in my app.
-In this post I created a stand-alone class for Playwright that harnesses built-in browser APIs—no external libraries or packages required—to compare an image’s intrinsic dimensions with its on-screen size in a single, high-performance call, giving me fast, native validation of image fidelity in my UI tests.
+Browsers, CSS layouts, and responsive containers can stretch or squash images without me noticing.
+As a result, small visual glitches can appear in my app.
+In this post, I created a stand-alone class for Playwright that uses built-in browser APIs.
+It needs no external libraries or packages.
+Instead, it compares an image’s intrinsic dimensions with its on-screen size in one high-performance call.
+This gives me fast, native validation of image fidelity in my UI tests.

 Image Aspect Ratio testing